tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

   show_best("roc_auc", n = 15) %>%
   arrange(penalty)
 top_models
-#> # A tibble: 15 x 7
+#> # A tibble: 15 × 7
 #>     penalty .metric .estimator  mean     n std_err .config
 #>       <dbl> <chr>   <chr>      <dbl> <int>   <dbl> <chr>
-#>  1 0.0001   roc_auc binary     0.880     1      NA Preprocessor1_Model01
+#>  1 0.000127 roc_auc binary     0.872     1      NA Preprocessor1_Model02
-#>  2 0.000127 roc_auc binary     0.881     1      NA Preprocessor1_Model02
+#>  2 0.000161 roc_auc binary     0.872     1      NA Preprocessor1_Model03
-#>  3 0.000161 roc_auc binary     0.881     1      NA Preprocessor1_Model03
+#>  3 0.000204 roc_auc binary     0.873     1      NA Preprocessor1_Model04
-#>  4 0.000204 roc_auc binary     0.881     1      NA Preprocessor1_Model04
+#>  4 0.000259 roc_auc binary     0.873     1      NA Preprocessor1_Model05
-#>  5 0.000259 roc_auc binary     0.881     1      NA Preprocessor1_Model05
+#>  5 0.000329 roc_auc binary     0.874     1      NA Preprocessor1_Model06
-#>  6 0.000329 roc_auc binary     0.881     1      NA Preprocessor1_Model06
+#>  6 0.000418 roc_auc binary     0.874     1      NA Preprocessor1_Model07
-#>  7 0.000418 roc_auc binary     0.881     1      NA Preprocessor1_Model07
+#>  7 0.000530 roc_auc binary     0.875     1      NA Preprocessor1_Model08
-#>  8 0.000530 roc_auc binary     0.881     1      NA Preprocessor1_Model08
+#>  8 0.000672 roc_auc binary     0.875     1      NA Preprocessor1_Model09
-#>  9 0.000672 roc_auc binary     0.881     1      NA Preprocessor1_Model09
+#>  9 0.000853 roc_auc binary     0.876     1      NA Preprocessor1_Model10
-#> 10 0.000853 roc_auc binary     0.881     1      NA Preprocessor1_Model10
+#> 10 0.00108  roc_auc binary     0.876     1      NA Preprocessor1_Model11
-#> 11 0.00108  roc_auc binary     0.881     1      NA Preprocessor1_Model11
+#> 11 0.00137  roc_auc binary     0.876     1      NA Preprocessor1_Model12
-#> 12 0.00137  roc_auc binary     0.881     1      NA Preprocessor1_Model12
+#> 12 0.00174  roc_auc binary     0.876     1      NA Preprocessor1_Model13
-#> 13 0.00174  roc_auc binary     0.881     1      NA Preprocessor1_Model13
+#> 13 0.00221  roc_auc binary     0.876     1      NA Preprocessor1_Model14
-#> 14 0.00221  roc_auc binary     0.880     1      NA Preprocessor1_Model14
+#> 14 0.00281  roc_auc binary     0.875     1      NA Preprocessor1_Model15
-#> 15 0.00281  roc_auc binary     0.879     1      NA Preprocessor1_Model15
+#> 15 0.00356  roc_auc binary     0.873     1      NA Preprocessor1_Model16
 ```

 Every candidate model in this tibble likely includes more predictor variables than the model in the row below it.
-If we used `select_best()`, it would return candidate model 8 with a penalty value of 0.00053, shown with the dotted line below.
+If we used `select_best()`, it would return candidate model 11 with a penalty value of 0.00137, shown with the dotted line below.

 <img src="figs/lr-plot-lines-1.svg" width="576" />

 However, we may want to choose a penalty value further along the x-axis, closer to where we start to see the decline in model performance.
-For example, candidate model 12 with a penalty value of 0.00137 has effectively the same performance as the numerically best model, but might eliminate more predictors.
+For example, candidate model 12 with a penalty value of 0.00174 has effectively the same performance as the numerically best model, but might eliminate more predictors.
 This penalty value is marked by the solid line above.
 In general, fewer irrelevant predictors is better.
 If performance is about the same, we'd prefer to choose a higher penalty value.

 Let's select this value and visualize the validation set ROC curve: